zalando-stups/documentation/user-guide/access-control.rst

 ------

 Scopes define the type of access permission you have to a resource.
 They are always bound to a resource type.
-You can define scopes like "creditcard.read" and "creditcard.write", symbolizing read or write access to creditcard information.
+You can define scopes like "creditcard.read" and "creditcard.write", symbolizing read or write access to credit card information.
 Since in the real world, we cannot always ask the resource owner to grant us his permission to access his resource, we have to distinguish between permissions that a resource owner can grant and permissions, that special applications can obtain.